wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/what-is-m365/includes/2-whats-in-m365.md

-Microsoft 365 Enterprise includes Office 365, Windows 10 Enterprise, and Enterprise Mobility and Security (EMS) - representing a complete, intelligent solution to empower everyone in your organization to collaborate and be creative, securely.
+Microsoft 365 Enterprise includes Office 365, Windows 10 Enterprise, and Enterprise Mobility + Security (EMS) - representing a complete, intelligent solution to empower everyone in your organization to collaborate and be creative, securely.

 When you move to Microsoft 365 Enterprise you get the following products and services: